+Few people know that my professional music career began as a 14-year-old tuba player in a Dixieland band at Cedar Point, an amusement park in my hometown of Sandusky, Ohio.
 I was fortunate to attend Mount Union College where a fantastic educator, Carl H. Kandel, had developed a unique brass ensemble environment.
-The Mount Union Brass Choir played every weekend at a church service or a symposium somewhere in Ohio or eastward.
-In four years that Mount Union, I had the opportunity to play, arrange music for, and conduct music at Central Moravian Church in Bethlehem, PA; Riverside Church in NYC; Carnegie Hall in NYC; Yale Brass Symposium in New Haven, CT; and a myriad of other venues.
+The Mount Union Brass Choir played nearly every weekend at a church service or a symposium somewhere in Ohio or eastward.
+In four years at Mount Union, I had the opportunity to play, arrange, and conduct brass music at the Central Moravian Church in Bethlehem, PA; Riverside Church in NYC; Carnegie Hall in NYC; Yale Brass Symposium in New Haven, CT; and a myriad of other venues.